NorCz/MessageApp/README.md

 API documentation is available under the [Wiki](https://github.com/NorCz/MessageApp/wiki/MessageApp-Backend-API-Documentation) tab.

-Prebuilt images can also be downloaded from the [Releases](https://github.com/NorCz/MessageApp/releases) tab.
+Prebuilt images can also be downloaded from the [Releases](https://github.com/NorCz/MessageApp/releases) tab, or directly from the [Docker repository](https://hub.docker.com/repository/docker/nekuskus/messageapp/general).

 ## Manual building